Marwzoor/web-application-boilerplate/README.md

 ## Description
 I built it to shorten time in setting up new web projects such as small web applications, wordpress plugins etc. Hopefully this will be of value to you aswell.

+## Suggestions
+Add an issue or make a pull request.

 ## License
 I have chosen to make this project MIT-licensed.
 You can change anything you want when using this in your project, no worries.